branwaddy/FullStackAPIHandler/README.md

 From there enter a username of a GitHub user into the textbox.
 When a button is shown, click "USER FOUND".

 You are now able to view their repository information as well as each repo's commit information.

+There are several buttons in the user section, under the heading 'REPOS'.
+Click on any of these to view that specific repo's information including commit details.